pendrag/MeOffendEs/README.md

 This repository contains the data for the MeOffendEs@IberLEF task.
 All zip files are password-protected.
 Access to data will be granted to participants of [MeOffendEs](https://competitions.codalab.org/competitions/28679) workshop at IberLEF 2021.

-The folder `scorers` contains the program for evaluating each dataset as used by Codalab competition.
+The folder `scorers` contains the programs for evaluating each dataset as used by Codalab competition.

 ## OffendEs subset corpus